 How do I provide other contact information or change my notification preferences?

-You can add, change, or delete your contact information by logging in to the AlertUR system with your NetID and password.
+You can add, change, or delete your contact information by logging in to the AlertUR system with your username and password.
 You are encouraged to review and update your information regularly.

 How are the alerts delivered?